- George Waggner

 When the story begins, Larry Talbot returns home from America to Llanwelly, Wales, after the unfortunate death of his brother, to reunite with his father, Sir John Talbot (Claude Rains).
-Reconciling his estranged relationship with Sir John, Larry places his attention on a local girl, Gwen (Evelyn Ankers), who he ogles at first through his father’s telescope (the “wolf” man indeed).
-While courting Gwen and growing accustomed the backward ways of the small European village, Larry finds himself in a weakened state mentally.
-Vulnerable from a dead brother, therefore susceptible to the superstitions of the village, he repeatedly hears an old poem that haunts his unconscious mind: Even a man who is pure in heart, and says his prayers by night, may become a wolf when the wolfbane blooms, and the autumn moon is bright.
+Reconciling his estranged relationship with Sir John, Larry places his attention on a local woman, Gwen (Evelyn Ankers), ogling her through his father’s telescope (the “wolf” man indeed).
+While courting Gwen and growing accustomed to the backward ways of the small European village, Larry finds himself in a weakened state mentally.
+Emotionally vulnerable from a dead brother, therefore susceptible to the superstitions of the village, he repeatedly hears an old poem that haunts his unconscious mind: Even a man who is pure in heart, and says his prayers by night, may become a wolf when the wolfbane blooms, and the autumn moon is bright.

 Larry has never heard of the werewolf legend from which the poem derives, though it interests him, enough even to purchase a cane that features a silver wolf head handle featuring a wolf inside a pentagram.
 Sir John explains that the werewolf tale is merely a story about “the dual personality in all of us,” but that every legend has its basis in fact.
 One evening Larry takes Gwen and her friend to have their fortunes read by a gypsy, Bela (Bela Lugosi).
 The friend goes first, while Larry convinces Gwen to take a walk in the ominously foggy woods.
 Screams suddenly echo through the forest, and Larry comes upon a wolf attacking Gwen’s friend.
 He stops the beast by striking it with his silver-handled cane, but the wolf bites him before it dies.
 When the police arrive to investigate, they find Bela’s corpse, his head pummeled by a blunt object.
 An old gypsy woman, Maleva (Maria Ouspenskaya), later explains that Bela’s curse of werewolfism will now plague Larry, and that he will see the sign of the pentagram on his future victims.
 She gives Larry a pentagram talisman to wear around his neck for protection from the curse.
 Doubting his own sanity, Larry gives the necklace to Gwen.

 What the film shows us is the power of superstition, in that those who believe in lycanthropy see Larry as a beast.
 The screenplay often reminds us, through Sir John or the story’s other werewolf skeptics, that “most anything can happen to a man in his own mind.”
 Through this reasoning, the superstitions of Llanwelly convince Larry of his own transformation.
 The quaint Euro-village has an undeniable history of belief in lycanthropy ingrained into their culture.
-When the power of that communal belief system finds its way to Larry, whose psyche is weak from displacement and tragedy, his unconscious fills in the blanks.
-He confesses his beliefs to Sir John, and convinces his father to take the cane with a handle of silver—which he has been told is a werewolf’s only weakness—on the village’s hunt for the beast.
+When the power of that communal belief system finds its way to Larry, whose psyche is weak from displacement and tragedy, his subconscious fills in the blanks.
+He confesses his beliefs to Sir John, and he convinces his father to take the cane with a handle of silver—which he has been told is a werewolf’s only weakness—when a posse of villagers set out to hunt for the beast.
 Despite being tied down by Sir John at his own request, Larry escapes and attacks Gwen in the forest.
-Sir John comes to rescue her and stops his son by beating him to death with the silver cane.
+Sir John comes to rescue her and stops his son, beating Larry to death with the silver cane.
 Looking upon the body, Sir John watches as the murderous creature fades away into just a man, suggesting that he now sees the monster inside every man, even a loved one, and thus he discovers the origin of the werewolf legend.
 But to be sure, it is only a legend.

 To accomplish the actor’s onscreen metamorphosis, special effects artist Jack Pierce used a combination of rubber framework, false teeth, and wigs to bring the werewolf to life.
-Pierce started in Hollywood as an assistant makeup artist on The Man Who Laughed (1928), and made a name for himself with the makeup designs of Universal’s Frankenstein monster, the Bride of Frankenstein, and the Mummy.
-Pierce designed the Wolf Man look for actor Henry Hull on the set of Werewolf of London (1935), though at the time his makeup schema was rejected.
-Originally the studio wanted a more animal-like creature in the film, though the MPPDA refused to allow the monster to appear too much like an actual wolf; they preferred him in humanoid form.
+Pierce started in Hollywood as an assistant makeup artist on The Man Who Laughed (1928) and made a name for himself with the makeup designs of Universal’s Frankenstein monster, the Bride of Frankenstein, and the Mummy.
+Pierce also designed the Wolf Man look for actor Henry Hull on the set of Werewolf of London (1935), though at the time his makeup schema was rejected.
+Originally the studio wanted a more animal-like creature in the film, though the censors refused to allow the monster to appear too much like an actual wolf; they preferred him in humanoid form.
 The eventual design evokes the accelerated facial hair grown of hypertrichosis, then popularized by Fyodor Yevtishchev, Jo-Jo the Dog-Faced Boy from P.T.
 Barnum’s circus sideshow.
-So his character would resemble an anthropomorphized wolf, Pierce avoided more realistic Canidae features to allow Chaney versatile facial movement.
-His consideration still left Chaney under a mound of yak hair and uncomfortable prosthetics, including false fangs that gave the monster a nasty underbite.
+Pierce avoided more realistic Canidae features so the Wolf Man character would resemble an anthropomorphized animal, allowing Chaney to make versatile facial movements under his makeup.
+Even so, Pierce’s makeup left Chaney under a mound of yak hair and uncomfortable prosthetics, including false fangs that gave the monster a nasty underbite.

-Essential not only for devising the modern concept of the werewolf, from which nearly every werewolf film subsequent has drawn inspiration, the film uses the guise of a horror yarn to consider the duality of human beings.
-The writer wanted an upfront discussion on the themes of duality, but the studio wanted another franchise for their successful ring of horror characters.
-Universal demanded that any question of uncertainty about the veracity of the monster be edited out of the final film.
-But even with their cutting, The Wolf Man remains not a mere monster movie, rather a film about la bête humaine.
+Essential for devising the modern concept of the werewolf, from which nearly every werewolf film subsequent has drawn inspiration, the film uses the guise of a horror yarn to consider the duality of human beings.
+To be sure, Siodmak wanted an upfront discussion about the film’s theme of duality, but the studio wanted another franchise for their successful string of horror characters.
+Universal demanded that any question of uncertainty about the reality of the monster be edited out of the final film.
+But even with their cutting, The Wolf Man remains not a mere monster movie; rather, it’s a film about la bête humaine.
 Siodmak’s discussion is too deeply rooted in the material to wipe it out, even with the cleverest editing.
-The signs are everywhere, whether hidden in the subtext or through careful analysis of what the audience is not shown.
+The signs are everywhere, whether they are buried in the subtext or emergent through careful analysis of what the audience is not shown.
 Along with its complete invention of the werewolf myth, that the film is not about werewolves at all remains The Wolf Man’s little secret, waiting to be rediscovered.